Us recruiters spend all day on LinkedIn. Seriously. It’s where we find the best people!

 List ALL your skills

 Marketing roles are incredibly broad nowadays.
-Many people with the job title ‘Digital Marketing Executive’ are responsible for entire campaigns, whereas others are in more supporting roles.
+Many people with the job title ‘Digital Marketing Executive’ do loads of SEO, whereas others focus more on PPC.
+Some do everything.
 Graphic Designers can be experienced in mostly print, with little digital, or vice versa.
-And Developers use a whole host of different platforms and programmes.

 That staff handbook you worked on for a construction company might have seemed irrelevant at the time, but to LinkedIn it’s ‘internal communications’ or ‘employee engagement’.
-Really think about your experience and what you’re good at.
+Really think about your experience and what you’re good at or what you enjoy.
 List your skills and update them regularly, to increase your chances of getting approached.